TheEvilSkeleton/lutris-wiki-fork/README.md

 # Lutris wiki fork

-Revamped wiki from Lutris to make it easier for newcomers and add more instructions for more distributions.
+Revamped wiki from Lutris to make it easier for newcomers to game on Linux, because the Lutris wiki is poorly written.

 ## Revamps